 Extensions aren’t just for length.
 Many women get them for volume and fullness and short hair women get them often!

 I highly recommend thick hair bands if you are wanting to put your extensions in a ponytail or bun.
+I also love these silk pillow cases at night (to keep your style lasting longer), velvet scrunchies for at night, and this wooden brush!

 I truly hope this blog post helped!
 I know when I first started doing research on salons in my area, I was completely overwhelmed, and am so grateful to have found the salon I go to!
 If you are in the central Iowa area, I highly recommend checking out my salon: Virago!